 About 15 years ago the Gainclone amp was the new best thing in the DIY audiophile world.
 The history starts with a very expensive commercial amp whose name I do not recall.
-The actual circuit used two inexpensive microchips and only a few other discrete components (that was the genius of it), and a high end supply.
+The actual circuit used two inexpensive microchips and only a few other discrete components (that was the genius of it, electronically), and a high end power supply.
 The sound reproduction was excellent.
 DIY’ers designed and built many examples usually with the best capacitors, maximized power supplies, and beautiful enclosures to produce truly stunning amplifiers.

 I had never heard one and was curious.
 I did not need high power output and had decided at some time that mono sounded as good as stereo to me, so I decided to build an amp with an LM1875 chip, put it in a utilitarian, but clean, enclosure and see what I thought.